Alma Karlin: Biography

 In January 1928, at the request of her dying mother, Alma Karlin returned home, herself exhausted by physical illness and deep depression.
-She never traveled again.
+She never travelled extensively again.
 She devoted most of her time to writing.
+The books about her travels, Alone Around the World (Einsame Weltreise), published in three volumes between 1929 and 1933, were very popular and cemented her reputation.
+She went on lecture tours around Europe and met the artist Thea Schreiber Gammelin (or Gamelin).
+They became friends and Karlin described Gammelin as her "soulmate".

 Around 1934, she started developing a keen interest in the study of theosophy.
 In the later years, especially during World War II, she became close to Roman Catholicism.

-Karlin had chronicled her journey in hundreds of reports published in various magazines and newspapers, including the gazette of the Germans in Celje, the Cillier Zeitung, and the German newspapers Neue Illustrierte Zeitung and Der Deutschen Bergknappe.
+Karlin had chronicled her journey in hundreds of reports published in various magazines and newspapers, including the gazette of the Germans in Celje, the Cillier Zeitung, and the German newspapers Neue Illustrierte Zeitung and Der Deutsche Bergknappe.
 After her return home, she wrote numerous works of fiction and non-fiction.
 She wrote in German until the rise of the Nazi German regime, when she abandoned German as an act of protest.
 In Germany, her books were burned by the regime.
 She also wrote in English for the English-speaking areas.
 In 1937–38, the Franco-German journalist and anti-Nazi writer Hans Joachim Bonsack found refuge in her home.

-Soon after the Axis invasion of Yugoslavia in April 1941 and the German occupation of Lower Styria, she was arrested and sent to Maribor where she waited for the extradition in Serbia, along with thousands of Slovenes.
-She was released thanks to the vigorous intervention of her lifetime friend Thea Gamelin.
-She could return to Celje, where she lived in house arrest.
+Soon after the Axis invasion of Yugoslavia in April 1941 and the German occupation of Lower Styria, she was arrested and sent to Maribor where she waited for the extradition to Serbia, along with thousands of Slovenes.
+She was released to house arrest thanks to the vigorous intervention of Gammelin and a Gestapo officer who turned out to appreciate Karlin's books.
+She return to live under house arrest in Celje.
 In spring 1944, she decided to escape to the southern Slovenian region of White Carniola, which was controlled by the Slovene partisan resistance.
 Even though she was severely ill, the Communist-led Partisans did not allow her to fly to the Allied-occupied town of Bari in Southern Italy.
 Instead, she was transported to Dalmatia where she stayed until the end of the war, when she moved back to Celje.

 She died of breast cancer and tuberculosis on January 14, 1950, in the village of Pečovnik near Celje and is buried alongside Thea Schreiber Gammelin (1906–1988) in the Svetina churchyard.